theobald-software/theobald-software.github.io/content/_en/yunio/index.md

 Welcome to the Online Help for YunIO.

 YunIO is a connector that provides a configuration platform for setting up connectivity between SAP and cloud applications. <br>

-The **application** offers easy integration of SAP data and business processes in different platforms and applications. <br>
+The service offers easy integration of SAP data and business processes in different platforms and applications. <br>
-The extracted data can than be further processed  e.g., in the context of business intelligence, data integration and data analytics.
+The extracted data can then be further processed  e.g., in the context of business intelligence, data integration and data analytics.

 <!--- Application?--->